muzaffermahi/Simulation_BAKAI/Datasets/README.md

 when the magnitude of the Subtraction Vector is between 10^5 and 10^6 km with 5 * 10^4 km intervals, and the BC3 is recorded when the magnitude of the Subtraction Vector is between 10^6 and 10^7 km with 5 * 10^5 km.
 To be honest the datasets and other codes look very messy, so if you have any questions you can mail me, since it's impossible to understand some stupid things I did. muzaffermahican@gmail.com .
+By the way, in the paper I refered to BC 3.1 as BC1 and BC3 as BC2.
 Look I'm sorry alright it's complicated :D